The Credit Card Dispute Process Guide for Cardholders & Merchants

 Pay Attention to the Details

 Billing descriptors and other pertinent merchant information should be clearly identifiable to your customers.
-These are commonly overlooked dispute triggers, as cardholders may be unable to identify merchants by these indicators.
+These are commonly overlooked dispute triggers, as cardholders may be unable to identify you by these indicators.

 Be Up-Front About Merchant Policies

-Every minute that a merchant spends focused on a credit card dispute is time not spent serving customers and growing their business.
-Fortunately, Chargebacks911® offers the solution.
+Every minute that you spend focused on credit card dispute resolution is time not spent serving customers and growing your business.